MetaMask/metamask-docs/CONTRIBUTING.md

       -  return fetch("https://raw.githubusercontent.com/ethereum/execution-apis/ac19b518a2596221cd7cd6421ee3dc654d7ff3b7/refs-openrpc.json")
       +  return fetch("https://raw.githubusercontent.com/ethereum/execution-apis/f75d4cc8eeb5d1952bd69f901954686b74c34c9b/refs-openrpc.json")
       ```
-   2. Once the change to `merge-openrpc.js` is approved and merged, Step 5 in
+   2. Once the change to `merge-openrpc.js` is merged, Step 5 in
       [Update `MetaMask/api-specs`](#update-metamaskapi-specs) must be completed to publish the
       changes to the MetaMask doc site.

 ## Test analytics

 The [`docusaurus-plugin-segment`](https://github.com/xer0x/docusaurus-plugin-segment) plugin enables
-simple usage analytics to inform documentation improvements that may be needed.
+simple usage analytics to inform documentation improvements.

 If you need to test analytics events in your local development environment, export the appropriate
 key for the environment you are testing against before building and running the project: